SurjeetKaran/Portfolio/README.md

 ### 📝 License

 This project is open for learning and inspiration.
 Please **do not plagiarize** the design or personal content.

+Code is licensed under the [MIT License](./LICENSE).